e-n-f/if-then-else/textonly.md

 The Eniac did not have an instruction called "discriminate."
-It was programmed by wires and dials on plugboards, and the control panel for an instruction that made a calculation for a decision was connected by physical wires to the instructions that could follow it.
+It was programmed by wires and dials on plugboards, and the control panel for the instruction that made a calculation for a decision was connected by physical wires to the instructions that could follow it.